pjsvis/pivot-react/README.md

-# WebDataRocks integration with React framework
+# react-pivottable with React framework

 - react-bootbox https://github.com/davidtran/react-bootboxjs

-This repository holds sample integration project of WebDataRocks reporting tool with React framework.
+This repository holds sample integration project of react-pivottable reporting tool with React framework.

 ## How to run the project